-Coventry is a large historic city situated on the edge of the West Midlands and nearby to the birthplace of the famous playwrite Shakespeare.
+Coventry is a large historic city situated on the edge of the West Midlands and nearby to the birthplace of the famous playwright, Sir William Shakespeare.
 This city is probably best known for once being the home of British transport, creating some of the UK's biggest models and modes of road travel.

-The legend of Lady Godiva also originates here, who rode naked through the streets of Coventry in protest of high tax rates.
-A statue in her honour has been errected in catherdral sqaure in the city centre.
-Coventry has many fantastic family attractions throughout the city, from museums to stately homes.
+The legend of Lady Godiva, who purportedly rode naked through the streets of Coventry in protest of high tax rates, also originates here.
+A statue in her honour has been errected in Cathedral Square in the city centre.
+Coventry also has many fantastic family attractions throughout the city, from museums to stately homes.

 For ideas to entertain the kids, visit nearby Birmingham's very popular Cadbury's World.
-This working factory will take you through the history of serious chocolate making, as well as getting the opportunity to test some of the delicious creations for yourself.
+This working factory will take visitors through the history of chocolate making, as well as give them the opportunity to test some of the delicious creations for themselves.

 Take a look at our top 'Local Attractions' in Coventry below.